4️⃣ Phase Transitions

 Exercise - Find transition point

-Does the value returned by this function line up with what you see in your graph, and with the PCA graph from earlier?
+Does the value line up with what you see in your cosine similarity plot, and with the PCA turning point?

 def find_phase_transition_step(